-Part of the college transition to adulthood is that your child will be making their own decisions.
+Part of the college transition to adulthood is that your college student will be making their own decisions.
 Sometimes these decisions will not be what you would have done or expected.
 Ask questions and look for aspects that show your support of their new independence, rather than critiquing.

 Be patient as they learn from decision-making.
-Trust that your son or daughter knows what they are doing.
+Trust that your college student knows what they are doing.
 Remember that they are living the experience, and they do know more than you do about that experience.
 Let it happen.

-Your son or daughter will be experiencing a new transition and encountering new ideas and possibilities.
+Your college student will be experiencing a new transition and encountering new ideas and possibilities.
 Some days they may want to speak to you about a problem they are experiencing.
-Be open to listening to your son and daughter and do everything in your power NOT to give advice unless they ask for it.
+Be open to listening to them and do everything in your power NOT to give advice unless they ask for it.
 You might be surprised that not offering makes them ask.